open-component-model/ocm-spec/doc/01-model/07-extensions.md

 The content is always provided as blob with a dedicated media type, either depending on the access method itself or the [artifact type](#artifact-types).
 To fulfill its task an access method gets an access specification.

-The list of centrally defined access methods types can be found [here](../04-extensions/02-access-types/README.md)
+The list of centrally defined access methods types can be found in the [Access Types extension section](../04-extensions/02-access-types/README.md)

 ### Access Specification